seek-oss/logger/docs/eeeoh.md

   eeeoh: { datadog: 'tin', use: 'environment' },
 });
 ```

-See subsequent sections for guidance on propagating these environment variables per workload hosting environment.

 `base` attributes may be set manually in your application code as an escape hatch.
 Reach out if you are contemplating this option,